-Excursion Report (5%): Each student is responsible for attending and reporting on one (1) of several options of extracurricular events.
-These reports are due as illustrated webpages on our ePortfolio online.
-The question sheet relevant to specific field trips will be provided in advanced; there are service project forms, as well as an even more generic report form: all will be made available on ELMS Regardless of the type of excursion, your report should be in the form of a narrative (rather than just short answers to the questions.)
-The text of the report should be written so that a reader who didn't know the assignment will understand what event or experience you are writing about and the questions to which you are responding.
+Excursion Report (5%): Each student is responsible for attending and reporting on one (1) of several options of cocurricular events.
+These reports are due as file uploads on ELMS online.
+The question sheet relevant to specific field trips will be provided in advanced; there are service project forms, as well as an even more generic report form: all will be made available on ELMS.
+A list of opportunities are provided on ELMS; some may be added as the semester progresses.
+Once again, this will be in the form of a webpage on your SGC website.